mendix/docs/content/data-hub/data-hub-catalog/index.md

 Data Hub is also integrated in Mendix Studio Pro to find and connect to shared data sources in your apps.
 For further details on using Data Hub in Studio Pro, see [Data Hub Pane](/refguide/data-hub-pane) in the *Studio Pro Guide*.

 {{% alert type="info" %}}
 The Data Hub integration is available in Studio Pro version 8.14 and above.
-Users wanting to use the full functionality should download the latest version. {{% /alert %}}
+To use the latest functionality of Data Hub download the latest version of Studio Pro. {{% /alert %}}

 ## 3 Using the Data Hub